 We examine the impact of foreign corruption regulation on economic development in high-corruption-risk areas.
 We find that, after a mid-2000s increase in enforcement of the US Foreign Corrupt Practices Act (FCPA), economic activity (measured by nighttime luminosity) in African communities within a 50-kilometer radius of natural resource extraction facilities subject to the FCPA increases by 8%.
 Local perceptions of corruption also significantly decline.
 Consistent with the increase in economic activity being driven, at least in part, by existing extraction firms shifting to business practices that are more beneficial to the local communities where they operate, the association between resource production and local economic activity increases by 37%.
 Overall, our findings suggest that anti-corruption regulation originating in developed countries is effective in changing corporate behavior and has a positive economic impact in developing countries.

-We examine how open procurement data affect the award procedures and execution of government contracts.
-The European Union recently made its historical procurement notices available for bulk download in a cohesive and user-friendly database.
-Comparing government contracts above and below EU publication thresholds, we find that, after the open data initiative, procurement officials are more likely to award treated contracts through open bidding.
-Consistent with open data promoting higher public scrutiny, the effect on open bidding is stronger in countries with larger increases in negative procurement-related media coverage.
-However, treated contracts are also more likely to experience costly modifications, a result for which we find two separate underlying channels.
-First, the shift to more rigid open bidding procedures limits officials’ discretion in selecting suppliers based on private information (competitive bidding channel).
-Second, open data exacerbate voter pressure on officials to award contracts based on the lowest price (price focus channel).
-Our results replicate in an alternative open data setting, suggesting that our inferences apply more broadly.
+We examine how open procurement data affect the competitiveness of award procedures and the execution of government contracts.
+In the European Union, two separate open data initiatives made historical procurement notices available for bulk download as cohesive and user-friendly databases, treating contracts above and below size thresholds at different points in time.
+Using a difference-in-differences design, we find that, after each open data initiative, procurement officials are more likely to award treated contracts through open bidding.
+In cross-sectional analyses, we document variation in the open bidding effect consistent with two underlying mechanisms: (i) increased scrutiny by NGOs and investigative journalists, and (ii) learning by national procurement regulators.
+However, treated contracts are also more likely to experience costly modifications because the shift to open bidding introduces rigidity that limits officials’ discretion in selecting suppliers based on private information.
+Overall, these results indicate that open procurement data promote competitive bidding but lead to contracts with weaker execution performance.

 We study the consumption response to the provision of credit lines to individuals that previously did not have access to credit combined with the possibility to elicit directly a large set of preferences, beliefs, and motives.
 As expected, users react to the availability of credit by increasing their spending permanently and reallocating consumption from non-discretionary to discretionary goods and services.
 Surprisingly, though, liquid users react more than others and this pattern is a robust feature of the data.
 Moreover, liquid users lower their savings rate, but do not tap into negative deposits.
 The credit line seems to act as a form of insurance against future negative shocks and its mere presence makes users spend their existing liquidity without accumulating any debt.
 By eliciting preferences, beliefs, and motives directly, we show these results are not fully consistent with models of financial constraints, buffer stock models with and without durables, present-bias preferences, uncertainty about future income, bequest motives, or the canonical life-cycle permanent income model.
 We label this channel the perceived precautionary savings channel, because liquid households behave as if they faced strong precautionary savings motives even though no observables suggest they should based on standard theoretical models.